google/turbinia/docs/developer/sre-doc.md

 #### Prometheus

-*   Prometheus will scrape the OS metrics and application metrics from each lab host and expose them on port 9090 for grafana
+*   Prometheus will scrape the OS metrics and application metrics from each host and expose them on port 9090 for grafana
 *   Listens on port 9090
 *   Configuration: `/etc/prometheus/prometheus.yml`and